theIsaacLim/byegcse/_posts/2020-06-9-easy-astar-unseen-2/2020-06-8-easy-astar-unseen-2.md

 -   proletariat - the working class.

 -   capitalism - a political and economic system where industry and trade is controlled by profit

--   overwork - working
+-   overwork - working to the point of physical exhaustion, beyond human limits

--   mental health

 This theme is probably the most prominent in Songs.
 Here: